kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20191125-remove-clusterstatus-from-kubeadm-config.md

 ### Goals

 - To introduce a new method for tracking the list of API endpoints in a cluster
-- To allow removal of the `ClusterStatus` entry in the `kubeadm-config` ConfigMap and clean-up of the related goal.
+- To allow removal of the `ClusterStatus` entry in the `kubeadm-config` ConfigMap and clean-up of the related code.

 ### Non-Goals

-- To change any user facing behavior in `kubeadm`
+- To change any user facing behavior in `kubeadm`.
+  However, considering that we are going to remove the `ClusterStatus` in the `kubeadm-config` ConfigMap and potentially some user/higher level tools can rely on it, we are going issue and "Action Required" warning in the release note an respect the Beta API deprecation policy before actual deletion (9 months/3 release).

 ## Proposal